A 'Dennis Marks' investigation.

 Coming in 2017!

-Fresh from his run-in with Eric Staines and the IPCC, Dennis Marks is plunged back into the real world of policing with an intriguing mystery.
+Two years after his run-in with Eric Staines and the IPCC, Dennis Marks is plunged back into the real world of policing with an intriguing mystery.
 The killing of a teacher at a local school comes hard on the heels of one of his toughest challenges setting a real puzzle, both for him and his DI, Peter Spencer.

 The team of Marks, Spencer, and Groves is supplemented this time by Professor Groves’ deputy, Kevin Henson, as the Home Office pathologist takes some hard-earned time off.